google/oauth2l/README.md

 ### test

-Validate a token.
+Test a token.
 In particular, this sets an exit code of 0 for a valid token and 1 otherwise, which can be useful in shell pipelines.

 ```